 The Convergence

-Three technologies are converging toward material abundance:
+Three technologies are converging toward material abundance.

 Each technology amplifies the others.
 AI accelerates nanotech research.
 Nanotech enables better AI hardware.
 Abundant energy powers both.
 The convergence is not additive; it is multiplicative.